Maria Full of Grace poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Maria Full of Grace against these established plot points, we can identify how Joshua Marston utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Maria Full of Grace within the crime genre.

 Comparative Analysis